nopaixx/MaketsGA/README.md

 ![alt text](https://github.com/nopaixx/TensorFlow-GeneticsAlgo/blob/master/GA%20grafic.jpg)

 # Genetics algorithms basis Neural Netowrk weigth optimization
-As indicated in the introduction of the article we will try to optimize a neural network of which input dimension any internal dimension and any output dimension.
-However, to facilitate the exposure we will use the simplest NN structure the perception.
+As indicated in the introduction of the article we will try to optimize a neural network of any input dimension any internal dimension and any output dimension.
+However, to facilitate the exposure we will use the simplest Neural Network structure named percepton.

 ![alt text](https://github.com/nopaixx/MaketsGA/blob/master/percepton.jpg)